Foxconn suicides: Protests

 In May 2010, the Students & Scholars Against Corporate Misbehaviour (SACOM) group held a protest in the lobby of Foxconn's Hong Kong headquarters.
 Around 25 protestors laid mannequins to rest and conducted funeral rites, while a spokesperson informed the media and onlookers: "We are staging the protest because of the high death rate [at Foxconn], with an abnormal number of workers committing suicide in the past five months".
 Activists from the Hong Kong Confederation of Trade Unions were also present and held signs that read "Foxconn lacks a conscience" and "Suicide is no accident".
 They also burned cardboard cutouts resembling iPhones.

 The family of Ma Xianqian, one of the dead workers, protested outside the Foxconn factory.
-On 28 May 2010, demonstrators protested outside Hon Hai's Taipei headquarters laying flowers for those who had died at the Foxconn plant.
+On 28 May 2010, demonstrators protested outside Hon Hai's Taipei headquarters, laying flowers for those who had died at the Foxconn plant.
 Taiwanese unions and labor activists were also present at the Taipei protest and displayed banners that displayed Chinese text that translates into English as: "For wealth and power—physical and mental health spent, hopes lost" and "For profit of the brand—youth spent, dreams shattered".

 On 8 June 2010, the date of Foxconn's Annual General Meeting, student protesters from SACOM, Hong Kong labor unions and rights groups demonstrated outside a Hong Kong Apple store.

 A small group of young organizers picketed at an Apple store in San Francisco on 17 June 2010.
 The protesters carried placards showing the names and ages of the dead workers.

-Analysis

-The Economist asserts that although the number of workplace suicides at Foxconn was large in absolute terms, number of people who died by suicide at Foxconn factories was lower than the overall suicide rate of China.
-Steve Jobs has asserted that it is lower than the rate of suicide for the US.
-According to a 2011 Centers for Disease Control and Prevention report, China had a high suicide rate with approximately 22.23 deaths per 100,000 people.
-In 2010, the company's employee count was a reported 930,000 people.

-Labor activists stated the suicides supported their assertion that numerous labor abuses take place at Foxconn.
-Economic conditions external to the company also might have been influential; during the same year, several major strike actions at other high-profile manufacturers occurred in China, and the Lewis turning-point is a macro-economic factor that might provide context for the events.
-If the above factors are true, it shows that there could be inconsistency between Foxconn's labor conditions and any progress in China's economy.

-However, one expert claimed that employees were treated comparatively well at Foxconn.
-Boy Lüthje, of Germany's Institute of Social Research, told The Economist that the company pays a minimum monthly wage of 900 yuan (US$130) as well as providing free recreational facilities, food, and lodging for employees at some of its factory complexes.
-Overtime, however, may be routinely demanded.